INGREDIENTS

 INSTRUCTIONS

-- In a hot rondeau, pour in the vegetable oil and sear the previously salted lamb cubes.
+- In a heavy pot over high heat, pour the vegetable oil and brown the lamb cubes previously salted.

-- Remove the meat, discard the vegetable oil, add the onions and sauté until browned, still over high heat, then add the garlic.
+- Remove the meat, discard the vegetable oil, add the onions and brown, still over high heat, then add the garlic.

-- Put the meat back, add the butter and the flour.
+- Put the meat back, add the butter and flour.

-- Add the thyme, bay leaves, veal stock, then season lightly with salt and pepper.
+- Add the thyme, bay leaves, veal stock, then lightly salt and pepper.

 - Cover and cook for 30 minutes.

-- Add the cubed potatoes and carrots, cover, and cook for an additional 30 minutes.
+- Add the potatoes and carrots in cubes, cover and cook for an additional 30 minutes.

 - Remove the lid and cook again for 30 minutes.

-- In a small cauldron, heat the whisky, reduce by half (be careful, it will flame) and add to the stew.
+- In a small saucepan, heat the whisky, reduce by half (careful, it will flame) and add to the stew.

 - Adjust the seasoning.
 Optional: add a little white Italian vinegar (max 50ml)